metinsenturk/bootcamp-2020/README.md

 ## Queries

 We will go through with a lot of queries using AdventureWorks database.
-You can find more information about AdventureWorks database in [Microsoft's documentation page](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15).
+You can find more information about **AdventureWorks** database in [Microsoft's documentation page](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15).

+To practice on your own, install SQL Server Express Edition and follow the guide's in microsoft's documentation for installing AdventureWorks database.

+Once you create the AdventureWorks database, use the notebooks in `queries` folder to work with the Database.

+Answers for the queries are in [queries-solutions branch of this repository](https://github.com/metinsenturk/bootcamp-2020/tree/queries-solutions).
+I recommend going through all of them, not only with the SQL, but also understanding the business logic.

+Remember, most essential skill is **not only writing the SQL**, but to **interpret the business task** in database language and find the right data within the relations built in the database.

+<sub>Queries and questions are originated from [SQL Zoo's](https://sqlzoo.net/wiki/AdventureWorks) website.</sub>

 ## Presentations